dng24/intl-iot/model/model_details.md

 - `start_time` - the start time of the packets in the specific prediction
 - `tagged` - the actual activity of the device in the specified time frame

-###Internally called scripts
+### Internally Called Scripts

-- `unsupervised_classification.py` - Called by s10 for unsupervised clustering of data points.
+- `src/unsupervised_classification.py` - Called by `s10_predict.py` for unsupervised clustering of data points.
-- `retrain.py` - Retrained supervised model based on new classification of data points and new clusters.
+- `src/retrain.py` - Retrained supervised model based on new classification of data points and new clusters.
+- `src/Constants.py` - A list of constants that support the functionality of the pipelines.

 ## Non-scripts